rbtcollins/testtools/doc/for-framework-folk.rst

 This is a ``StreamResult`` which forwards events to an arbitrary set of target ``StreamResult`` objects.
 Events that have no forwarding rule are passed onto an fallback ``StreamResult`` for processing.
-The mapping can be changed at runtime, allowing great flexability and responsiveness to changes.
+The mapping can be changed at runtime, allowing great flexibility and responsiveness to changes.
 Because The mapping can change dynamically and there could be the same recipient for two different maps, ``startTestRun`` and ``stopTestRun`` handling is fine grained and up to the user.